Thomas Arthur Fitzhardinge Kingscote1

 Consanguinity Index=0.01%

-He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, England.1 He fought in the Boer War, with the King's Royal Rifle Corps.4 He held the office of Justice of the Peace (J.P.) for Northamptonshire.1 He fought in the First World War.1 He gained the rank of Lieutenant-Colonel between 1914 and 1915 in the service of the 10th Service Battalion, King's Royal Rifle Corps.1 He succeeded to the title of 5th Baron Penrhyn of Llandegai, co.
+He was educated at Eton College, Windsor, Berkshire, England.1 He was educated at Royal Military College, Sandhurst, Berkshire, EnglandG.1 He fought in the Boer War, with the King's Royal Rifle Corps.4 He held the office of Justice of the Peace (J.P.) for Northamptonshire.1 He fought in the First World War.1 He gained the rank of Lieutenant-Colonel between 1914 and 1915 in the 10th Service Battalion, King's Royal Rifle Corps.1 He succeeded as the 5th Baron Penrhyn of Llandegai, co.
 Carnavon [U.K., 1866] on 26 June 1949.1

 Children of Lt.-Col. Frank Douglas-Pennant, 5th Baron Penrhyn of Llandegai and Maud Eleonora Hardy